Inspecting New Builds in Frisco: Common Builder Oversights

 Uncovering Hidden Flaws in New Construction Homes

 As a home inspector in Frisco, Texas, I’ve seen my fair share of new construction homes.
 While new builds often shine with fresh paint and modern designs, they’re not immune to issues.
 Builders, under pressure to meet tight deadlines, can overlook critical details that impact a home’s safety, functionality, and longevity.
-If you’re buying a new home in Frisco, here’s a rundown of common builder oversights I encounter during inspections and why a professional inspection is a must.
+If you’re buying a new home, here’s a rundown of common builder oversights I encounter during inspections and why a professional inspection is a must.

 1. Improper Grading and Drainage